IBM/ibm-spectrum-scale-container-native-helm/INSTALL.md

 worker02.ocp4.scale.ibm.com   Ready    worker   2d22h   v1.18.3+65bd32d
 worker03.ocp4.scale.ibm.com   Ready    worker   2d1h    v1.18.3+65bd32d
 ```
-Optionally, you can select only a *subset* of the OpenShift worker nodes to deploy IBM Spectrum Scale CNSA on by adding *labels* to the nodes and to the *nodeSelector* list.
+Optionally, you can select a *subset* of the OpenShift worker nodes to deploy IBM Spectrum Scale CNSA on by adding *labels* to the nodes and to the *nodeSelector* list.
 The IBM Spectrum Scale CNSA operator will check that a node has *all* labels defined in order to deem a node eligible to deploy IBM Spectrum Scale CNSA pods.

 For example, with the configuration below the IBM Spectrum Scale CNSA operator will deploy IBM Spectrum Scale CNSA pods only on nodes with both the